chitvs/sdac/README.md

 The exercises are provided in chronological order based on the laboratory sessions, providing a structured approach for study and review sessions.
 These exercises cover a wide range of topics, including:

-- Sorting algorithms (Bubble Sort, Merge Sort, Quick Sort, Heap Sort)
+- Sorting algorithms
-- Search algorithms (Binary Search, Selection algorithms)
+- Search algorithms
-- Data structures (Arrays, Linked Lists, Stacks, Queues, Hash Tables, BSTs, Heaps)
+- Data structures
-- Graph algorithms (BFS, DFS, Shortest Path, MST)
+- Graph algorithms
-- Dynamic programming (Knapsack, LCS, LIS, Chain Matrix Multiplication)
+- Dynamic programming
-- Greedy algorithms (Activity Selection, Huffman Coding)
+- Greedy algorithms
 - Complexity analysis and Big-O notation

 This compilation serves as a valuable resource for students aiming to strengthen their understanding of data structures and algorithms concepts and prepare for examinations effectively.